 4) Students must perform a variation chosen by the Ballet Aligned teacher or coach, with the student's input, and not the other way around.

 As an additional note, Ballet Aligned recognizes that the talent of our dancers, and that they enjoy multiple opportunities to perform outside of Ballet Aligned programming.
 However, Ballet Aligned teachers will not rehearse or coach students in roles for other organizations.
 We hope our dancers' participation in all their chosen activities is a positive one and we endeavor to pursue policies that minimize conflict for the dancer and respective organizations.

 How do I get answers to questions not answered here?

 If you have a question not answered on this page, please email email@example.com and include your question in the subject line.
 Thanks!

-Registration links will be posted beneath each class description 2-4 weeks before each class begins.
+Registration links will be posted 2-4 weeks before each class begins.
 Registration is only complete when you have completed payment for the class.
-When a class meets its minimum participation requirements, you will receive a Venmo request or a text with payment instructions.
-Registration closes when the class is full (number varies by class) or the day before the first class (whatever comes first).
+Registration closes when the class is full (number varies by class) or once the rehearsal for the performance is well underway - whichever comes first.